- Whatâs Aura Frames?

 For Postgres, vertical scaling was leveraged as long as possible.

-Without a larger instance class to move to, the team was looking to heavily invest in reliability for Postgres ahead of Christmas 2025.
+Without a larger instance class to move to, the team no longer had vertical scaling as an option for improved reliability for Christmas 2025 and beyond.

 Postgres Scaling Challenges and Solutions